Davide64-dev/FEUP_FSI_CTF/LOGBOOK4.md

 sudo ln -sf /bin/zsh /bin/sh
 ```

-In the lab we created our malicious program that is shown below:
+In the lab, we created our malicious program that is shown below.
+It was supposed to be able to change the file's permissions.

 ``` c
 #include <stdio.h>